-A. In determining whether to refuse to issue a license, the supervisor shall consider:
+A. In determining whether to refuse to issue a license, the associate director shall consider:

 1. The facts and circumstances surrounding a prior denial or revocation in any state and the date of the prior denial or revocation.